ppinkowski/js-examples/exercises/exercise2/README.md

 - `addServerMessageHandler(handler)`
   Adds a handler to recieve messages from the server.
 The handler callback function should take one argument, which will be the message recieved from the server

-## Server

-The server (in `server.js`) has a message handler setup to receive messages from the client.
-You must decide what to do with the message.

-A `sendToAllClients(message)` function is available which will broadcast the given message to all connected clients.
+The server will broadcast each message it receives to all connected clients.

 ## Starting the Servers